ccs-student-submissions/ccs-final-project-TheLukeRussell/README.md

   </a>
 </p>

-> An app that connects local Greenville, SC musicians to one another.
+> The app that connects local Greenville, SC musicians to one another.

 ### 🏠 [Homepage](https://final-project-thelukerussell.herokuapp.com/)